-The general approaches to tackling domain gaps can be put into two categories: domain adaptation and domain randomization.
-Specifically, Unsupervised Domain Adaptation (UDA) aims to close the gap by directly incorporating the \emph{unlabeled} target domain images into the training phase \citep{bendavid_2007_nips_domainadapt, bousmalis_2017_cvpr_adapt, ganin_2016_jmlr_dann, long_2017_icml_jmmd, peng_2018_cvprw_visda, sun_2016_eccv_deepcoral, tsai_2018_cvpr_adapt, tzeng_2017_cvpr_adda, yan_2017_cvpr_wmmd}.
-Many different approaches have been proposed in the literature to close the said gap.
+Approaches to tackling domain gaps can be put into two categories: domain adaptation and domain randomization.
+Specifically, Unsupervised Domain Adaptation (UDA) methods aim to close the gap by directly incorporating the \emph{unlabeled} target-domain images into the training phase \citep{bendavid_2007_nips_domainadapt, bousmalis_2017_cvpr_adapt, ganin_2016_jmlr_dann, long_2017_icml_jmmd, peng_2018_cvprw_visda, sun_2016_eccv_deepcoral, tsai_2018_cvpr_adapt, tzeng_2017_cvpr_adda, yan_2017_cvpr_wmmd}.
 One primary approach is to align the source and the target data distributions in the latent feature space by minimizing a certain divergence criterion representing the domain discrepancy, such as maximum mean discrepancy \citep{gretton_2012_jmlr_kernel, long_2017_icml_jmmd, wang_2018_acm_adapt, yan_2017_cvpr_wmmd}, $\mathcal{H}$-divergence \citep{bendavid_2007_nips_domainadapt, ganin_2016_jmlr_dann}, correlation via statistical moments \citep{peng_2019_iccv_moment, sun_2016_eccv_deepcoral} or Wasserstein distance \citep{damodaran_2018_eccv_deepjdot, redko_2017_mlkd_ot_adapt, shen_2018_aaai_wasserstein}.
 Another approach employs adversarial training \citep{ganin_2016_jmlr_dann, hoffman_2018_icml_cycada, tzeng_2017_cvpr_adda} so that the predicted features become indistinguishable for both source and target domain inputs from the perspective of an auxiliary domain discriminator network.
 Note that the aforementioned approaches all aim to promote learning invariant representations by aligning both source and target domain data in the feature space.

-One major shortcoming of UDA is that it requires simultaneous availability of the labeled source and unlabeled target domain data.
-This assumption violates the operational constraints of space missions as spaceborne images of the target do not become available until on-orbit rendezvous.
+One major shortcoming of UDA is that it requires simultaneous availability of the labeled source and unlabeled target-domain data.
+This assumption violates the operational constraints of space missions, as spaceborne images of the target do not become available until on-orbit rendezvous.
 Moreover, the processor and memory onboard the satellites are extremely limited for the full training session using large-scale synthetic source images and spaceborne target images collected during RPOD.
 Therefore, the conventional UDA approaches cannot be used for realistic space mission scenarios.